What do I want from a Discworld TTRPG, anyway?

 The basic gameplay is set up around contested rolls between the player and GM.

-• The GM then decides how hard it is by choosing different die sizes (d4, d6, d8, d8 or d12).
+- The GM then decides how hard it is by choosing different die sizes (d4, d6, d10 or d12).
 Interestingly, this is not based on the difficulty of the action, but by how well the trait fits the action and how well the Player uses their words to justify it.

-• Then the player rolls the chosen die, and the GM always rolls a D8.
-For reference, a player rolling a d4 will win about 1/5 of the time and tie 1/8 of the time; with a d8, the player wins a little less than half the time and ties 1/8 of the time; with a d12, the player wins about 3/4 of the time and ties 1/12 of the time.
+- Then the player rolls the chosen die, and the GM always rolls a D8.
+For reference, a player rolling a d4 will win about 1/5 of the time and tie 1/8 of the time; with a d12, the player wins about 3/4 of the time and ties 1/12 of the time.

 The act of justifying a trait is likely to introduce a LOT of wordplay humor and keep things light at the table - so long as the GM leans towards generosity.
 If this part gets sour, the game is going to be a miserable experience.